RikoLi/gan-acgface/README.md

 ### Codes
 * main.py
 * gan.py
+* utils.py

 `main.py` is for training, predicting process controlling.

 `gan.py` is for net construction.

+`utils.py` is for other tool functions.

 ### Datasets
 Downloaded from the Internet, thanks for the data provider!